 - Employees fill out and sign a Daily Employee Health Screening Form.

 - All employees and guests are required to wear masks at all times.
 Masks are provided for guests who don’t have one in their possession.

 - Staff and guests are required to sanitize their hands before entering the facility and maintain proper social distancing.

-- If guests are showing symptoms of a respiratory illness, admit to symptoms, or have a temperature above 100.4, they will not be able to enter the facility.
-They will be allowed to reschedule their session to a future date or are given a full refund of their deposit.
+- If guests are showing symptoms of a respiratory illness or admit to symptoms, they will not be able to enter the facility.
+They will be allowed to reschedule their session to a future date or will be given a full refund of their deposit.

 - Shock City staff disinfect all touchable surfaces with a commercial grade disinfectant in the studios and vocal booths before every session and also disinfect them after each session.

 - All touchable surfaces in the common area are disinfected each night.

 - Engineers wear facial coverings at all times.

 - Studio A, Studio B, Live Room and the Common Area are all detached from each other and have their own rooftop H/VAC unit.